After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 With thousands of people missing and homes and roads underwater, responders needed to know where to look.
 They also needed to quickly assess the damage across multiple islands and determine the best places to set up distribution points for food, water and other basic needs.
 But they couldn't, because maps of the Abaco Islands, where Dorian made landfall, were incomplete.

-That is, until 107 volunteers from around the world logged onto their computers and, over the course of five days, used satellite imagery and mapping software to identify and draw more than 1,600 roads and 9,000 buildings.
+That is, until 107 volunteers from around the world logged on to their computers and, over the course of five days, used satellite imagery and mapping software to identify and draw more than 1,600 roads and 9,000 buildings.

 "Without a complete and comprehensive operating picture for all parties on the ground to use, we couldn't plan our response activities to Dorian," says Chani Goering, a spokesperson for the Pacific Disaster Center, a Hawaii-based technology company that helped coordinate the government and nongovernmental organization response to the hurricane.
 "Humanitarian mappers provided a critically valuable service to us in filling a data gap.
 In some cases, it was lifesaving."